Robust stabilization of polytopic systems via fast and reliable neural network-based approximations

 In \S \ref{sec:certificates}, we will show how these values can be computed exactly using \gls{MI} optimization.

-We can now derive computable upper bounds on two key quantities that allow us to preserve the stability and performance of the closed-loop system in \eqref{eq:polytopic} with $u = \Phi_{\textrm{NN}}(x)$.
-Specifically, the first result in Proposition~\ref{prop:NN_stability} establishes that the trajectories of the perturbed system in \eqref{eq:perturbed_dyn} converge to a neighbourhood of the origin when the maximal approximation error $\bar{e}_{\alpha}$ is sufficiently small, while the second allows us to guarantee exponential convergence when a further condition on the local Lipschitz constant of $e(\cdot)$ is met:
+We can now derive a computable upper bound on a key quantity that allows us to preserve the stability and performance of the closed-loop system in \eqref{eq:polytopic} with $u(x) = \Phi_{\textrm{NN}}(x)$.
+Specifically, Proposition~\ref{prop:NN_stability} establishes that the trajectories of the perturbed system in \eqref{eq:perturbed_dyn} converge exponentially fast to a neighbourhood of the origin when the maximal approximation error $\bar{e}_{\alpha}$ is sufficiently small, thereby proving uniform ultimate boundedness in the spirit of Definition~\ref{def:uub}: